OdicforceSounds/world-cleaner/README.md

 ### World-cleaner is the name of Our World Wide Brands Competition [Challenge](https://wiki.odicforcesounds.com/docs/en/Tao/Fragments/Path/)!

+__Abstration__: " Any contribution made by anyone else, to improve something else of somebody else, have value!
+More than simply pointing to any kind of errors without saying how to fix them.
+Even worst, to describe the author as a bad person based on any reasons to make them feel like a [MONSTER](https://github.com/odicforcesounds/The-Condition-of-illusion).
+Therefor all Schools and Companies of any kind, of this world, Shall add this mechanism of Points that are Coins, because they have **VALUE** to those who make them necessary.
+Students for Schools - Employees for Companies  "

 ### What is the Value of Choice?
 - [Numeric Expressions that Represent Value](https://wiki.odicforcesounds.com/docs/en/Tao/Fragments/OdicPoints/)!